Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Oven racks can quickly become covered with grease, grime, and baked-on gunk, particularly after holiday cooking.
 Don't use your oven's self-clean function—try these methods instead.

 It doesn’t take long for an oven to get dirty, particularly at this time of year.
 If you use the appliance at all, baked-on grease, sticky grime, and burnt bits are likely to accumulate.
-Of course, these days, lots of folks have a self-cleaning oven, which is great for banishing the gunk from the interior but potentially damaging to the racks.
+Self-cleaning ovens are great for banishing the gunk from the appliance’s interior, but are potentially damaging to the racks.

 The self-cleaning function typically utilizes temperatures that are double or triple of that used for cooking.
 Leaving the racks in place during self-cleaning can discolor the metal, take the shine off its finish, and damage the coating that helps racks slide in and out with ease.